brainiak/brainiak.github.io/tutorials/index.md

 <div class="container" markdown="1">
 ## Detailed installation instructions

+If you have any questions or problems, you can ask the folks in our [Gitter](https://gitter.im/brainiak/brainiak) chat or file an issue on [GitHub](https://github.com/brainiak/tutorials/issues).

 <ul class="nav nav-pills mb-3" id="pills-tab" role="tablist">
   <li class="nav-item">
     <a class="nav-link active" id="pills-google-colab-tab" data-toggle="pill" data-target="#pills-google-colab" role="tab" aria-controls="pills-google-colab" aria-selected="true">Google Colaboratory</a>